 An intuitive performer uninhibited by genre, New York-based Suphala leads her own bands and regularly collaborates onstage and in the studio with artists such as Timbaland, Sean Lennon, Yoko Ono, and Perry Ferrell.
-Most recently, she has performed and recorded with Brass Against and Prince/3rdeyegirl guitarist Donna Grantis, and launched The Remote Viewers, a duo with violinist Zach Brock.
+Most recently, she has performed and recorded with Brass Against, Prince/3rdeyegirl guitarist Donna Grantis, and launched The Remote Viewers, a duo with violinist Zach Brock.

 One of the most sought-after and versatile artists today, Suphala will unleash a wave of new music in 2019.